 “Philip is a solicitor advocate and a founder of CYK.
 The Legal 500 says ‘the fearless Philip Young is an impressive litigator’, who is ‘very able, highly intelligent and extremely imaginative; he combines pure legal ability with outstanding commercial and strategic judgment’.
 He specialises in international and domestic high-value commercial dispute resolution.”

-Philip’s experience includes international trade (the sale and carriage of goods), product liability, banking, insurance, shareholder and corporate disputes.
+Philip’s experience includes international trade (the sale and carriage of goods), product liability, banking, insurance, fraud, shareholder and corporate disputes.
 Philip acts for a wide selection of blue-chip companies and financial institutions involved in these industries and for various high net worth individuals.
-He has wide experience of international arbitration under LCIA, ICC, Uncitral and LMAA rules.
+He has extensive experience of international arbitration under LCIA, ICC, Uncitral and LMAA rules.

 Philip read law at the University of Durham.
 He trained at the London office of Hill Taylor Dickinson.
 He then spent over eight years working at global law firm Baker & McKenzie LLP in their dispute resolution departments in both London and Hong Kong.
 Philip then became a partner in Masseys LLP, a specialist dispute resolution law firm.
 In January 2009 Philip co-founded Cooke, Young and Keidan.